thales-markets/thales-improvement-proposals/TIPs/TIP-92.md

 ## Simple Summary

-Update the cap per sport and canceled markets cooldown
+Update which adds a cap per sport and canceled markets cooldown timeout.

 ## Motivation